Mohammad-nassar10/trino-module-1/README.md

 show tables from iceberg.icebergtrino;
 ```

 You can run a query to select from the created view.
-I should return only allowed columns according to the policies.
+It should return only allowed columns according to the policies.
 ```bash
 select * from iceberg.icebergtrino.view1;
 ```